 If you cannot follow ALL of these, you should not take LOTRONEX.
 A Co-pay Assistance Savings Program for LOTRONEX® exists from the pharmaceutical.

-LINZESS® (linaclotide), CONSTELLA® in Europe, is a new prescription medicine approved by the FDA to treat adults with IBS-C and Chronic Idiopathic Constipation in men and women 18 years of age and older.
+LINZESS® (linaclotide), CONSTELLA® in Canada and Europe, is a new prescription medicine approved by the FDA to treat adults with IBS-C and Chronic Idiopathic Constipation in men and women 18 years of age and older.
 “Idiopathic” simply means the cause of the constipation is not known and not due to an underlying illness or medication.

 LINZESS or CONSTELLA is not for everyone.
 If you know you have a bowel obstruction, do not take LINZESS or CONSTELLA.